mickidum/acc_toolbar/readme.md

       link: '[link to your accesibility statement page]',
       contact: '[link to your contact page or "mailto" link]',
       buttonPosition: '[default is "left"] may be "right"',
-      forceLang: '[default english] may be he-IL'
+      forceLang: '[default english] may be he-IL or ru-RU' });
-    });
   };
 &lt;/script&gt;

 		</code>
 				</pre>
 			</div>